 You shall count seven weeks for yourself; you shall begin to count seven weeks from the time you begin to put the sickle to the standing grain.
 Then you shall celebrate the Feast of Weeks to the LORD your God …” (Deuteronomy 16:9-10).

 When the day of Pentecost had come, they were all together in one place (Acts 2:1).

-Though no specific date is mentioned, the command to wave the sheaf of the first fruits immediately follows the Passover.
+Though no specific date is mentioned, the command to wave the sheaf of the first fruits immediately follows the instructions for Passover and the Feast of Unleavened Bread (Leviticus 23).
 Traditionally, “the day after the Sabbath” has been understood to mean the Sabbath after the Passover.
 Historically, we know that the Children of Israel entered the Promised Land on the tenth day of the first month, then they ate the Passover on the fourteenth day, and “the day after the Passover, on that very day, they ate some of the produce of the land, unleavened cakes and parched grain” (Joshua 5:11).